xiazemin/hive_study/chapter1.md

 org.datanucleus.store.rdbms.exceptions.MissingTableException: Required table missing : "DBS" in Catalog "" Schema "".
 DataNucleus requires this table to perform its persistence operations.
 Either your MetaData is incorrect, or you need to enable "datanucleus.schema.autoCreateTables"

+原因

+datanucleus.autoCreateSchema is not a valid property in DataNucleus 4.0 \(see the properties doc\), as defined by the migration guide from v3.x.
+Using datanucleus.schema.autoCreateAll would make more sense.

+$ vi conf/hive-site.xml

+ &lt;name&gt;datanucleus.schema.autoCreateAll&lt;/name&gt;

+    &lt;value&gt;true&lt;/value&gt;